Skip to main content

 Day 1: Arrival in Atlanta

-Day 2: Nashville
+Day 2: Travel to Nashville

 Driving into Tennessee to Lynchburg, this quintessential little town is a true slice of unspoilt 50s America, with its red-brick courthouse, general store and one traffic light.